How To Parent A Child With ADHD: Helpful Tips For Parents

 What are some strategies to improve emotional regulation?

-Emotional dysregulation, or the inability to effectively manage and regulate emotions, is actually a common symptom of ADHD.
-You might observe emotional dysregulation in various forms, such as mood swings, low frustration tolerance, impatience, angry outbursts, anxiety, and depression.
-And it’s not just those “negative” emotions that are impacted by dysregulation - you can also observe heightened excitability, energy, and humor from those with ADHD.
+Emotional dysregulation is a common symptom of ADHD and occurs due to differences in the nervous system and brain that also influence deficits in executive functions like working memory, organization, focus, task initiation, and time management.
+It’s not just those “negative” emotions that are impacted by dysregulation - you can also observe heightened excitability, energy, and humor from those with ADHD.
 However, intense emotions, whether positive or negative, can directly affect all aspects of a person's life: school, work, social and family relationships can suffer if your ability to maintain an even keel is reduced.

 Emotional dysregulation can have a significant impact on a person's life in a variety of ways.
 Here are a few examples: